anolson/k8s-rails/README.md

 ## Development

 An example application and guide for getting a Rails application deployed with Kubernetes.
-The instruction below use minikube, but they should apply to any Kubernetes cluster.
+The instructions below use minikube, but they should apply to any Kubernetes cluster.

 ## Getting Started